Gentoo Development Guide

 file.
 The -n argument specifies how many lines to display.

-To specify "the last five lines", use tail -n5.
+To specify "the last five lines", use tail -n 5.
 To specify "all

-Chaining with head or tail with sed
+Chaining head or tail with sed

 Chaining head or tail with sed is usually